maflcko/b-c-gui-translations-review/reviews/eu.md

         <translation>Proxyaren IP helbidea  (IPv4: 127.0.0.1 / IPv6: ::1 adibidez )</translation>

 YES
-There are extra spaces before the opening parenthesis and before the closing parenthesis in the translation, which is improper formatting.
-Also, the placement of "adibidez" (meaning "for example") should be immediately after the colon without spaces.
+There are minor whitespace issues and the position of "adibidez" (e.g.) is inconsistent with the English source.
+In Basque, "adibidez" should directly follow the examples, not be at the end in parenthesis.
+Also, there is an unnecessary double space after "helbidea".

 Correct translation:
-Proxyaren IP helbidea (IPv4: 127.0.0.1 / IPv6: ::1 adibidez)
+Proxyaren IP helbidea (adibidez, IPv4: 127.0.0.1 / IPv6: ::1)
 ```

 ```